andreypopp/react-async/README.md

   * Component can fetch part of its state by specifying `getInitialStateAsync(cb)` method which takes Node-style callback function as an argument.
-This method can be called after the initial render.

   * Implementation of `getInitialStateAsync(cb)` can only access properties of a component.

-  * Component should provide `render()` implementation which can render in absence of asynchronous part of a state.
+  * Component should provide `render()` implementation which can render in absence of asynchronous part of the state.

   * The state can be injected into a component by providing `asyncState` property.
 In this case `getInitialStateAsync(cb)` method isn't called.